 Trainual has a complete accountability layer that Docebo doesn't:

-π None of these exist in Docebo, as Docebo is primarily built to deliver training.
-Trainual is built to deliver training and connect training to how your team operates.
+None of these exist in Docebo, which is built to deliver training.
+Trainual is built to deliver training and connect it to how your team operates β extending into the Operations suite for things like goals and scorecards and meeting management when you're ready to run the whole rhythm of the business in one place.

 βοΈ Where Docebo has the edge

-There are areas where Docebo has a clear edge β and they are worth calling out.
+There are areas where Docebo has a clear edge β and they're worth calling out.

-Extended Enterprise.
+- Extended Enterprise.
 Train customers, partners, and employees from separate branded portals β up to 10 custom domains.
-If you need multi-audience training from a single platform, this is a major capability with no Trainual equivalent.
+If you need multi-audience training from one platform, this is a major capability with no Trainual equivalent.

-eLearning standards.
+- eLearning standards.
 Full support for SCORM, xAPI, AICC, LTI, and cmi5.
-Trainual supports SCORM uploading β if your existing content library is built on other standards, that's a compatibility gap.
+Trainual supports SCORM uploading β if your existing library is built on other standards, that's a compatibility gap.

-Enterprise extras.
-Branded mobile app publishing, FedRAMP authorization for US government, and 40+ language support with AI-powered translations.
+- Enterprise extras.
+Branded mobile app publishing, FedRAMP authorization for US government, and broad multilingual support with AI-powered translations.

 These are real strengths for teams that need them.
 The question is whether they match the problem you're solving.